TimothyADavis/GAStimator/README.md

 ### Install
 You can install GAStimator with `pip install gastimator`

-It requires the modules numpy, matplotlib and progress
+It requires the following modules:

+* numpy
+* matplotlib
+* progress

 Author & License